chain4travel/camino-docs/docs/apps/nodes/add-validator.md

 ### Make Your Node a Validator

-Now we are ready to make our node a validator.
+Now you are ready to make your node a validator.

 :::info Request